a11599/pmi/README.md

 However once a protected mode IRQ handler is installed, these real mode interrupt handlers will be changed to point to a reflector, which switches to protected mode and invokes the protected mode IRQ handler.
 The custom IRQ handler can reflect the IRQ back to its original real mode handler by jumping to the original protected mode IRQ handler code.
 When the custom IRQ handler is uninstalled, the corresponding real mode reflector is also restored to the redirector code.

 PMI installs a very tiny prologue for IRQs 7 and 15 to handle spurious IRQs.
 This prologue is also installed under DPMI even though many DPMI hosts already deal with the problem internally.
 Unfortunately, this is not mandated by the specification, so it wouldn't be safe to not check this scenario under DPMI as well.
-The overhead is minimal and the frequency if these IRQs is not very high so it's an acceptable tradeoff.
+The overhead is minimal and the frequency of these IRQs is not very high so it's an acceptable tradeoff.

 PMI won't setup flat memory model data segment registers for IRQ handlers automatically, the application must do it within the handler itself as needed.
 Remember that the PMI API requires flat data selectors for DS and ES and the PMI runtime library also requires GS:0 to point to the PMI API jump table.
 But you should not really call any of them from an IRQ handler.

 ## System registers, tables

 PMI does not support selector manipulation for applications.
-It's not necessary due to the flat memory model these applications are executed.
+It's not necessary due to the flat memory model these applications are executed in.

 In raw and VCPI mode, PMI sets up only a GDT with the bare minimum of required selectors.